Codecademy/docs/content/python/concepts/random-module/terms/choice/choice.md

 ---
 Title: random.choice()
-Description: 'Takes in any iterable (list, tuple, string etc.) and returns an element sampled at random from the iterable.'
+Description: 'Takes in any iterable, and returns an item sampled at random from the iterable.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'